what3words/w3w-swift-components/Documentation/options.md

 Option Types
 ------------

-You may specify options as an array of `W3WOption`, or using the `W3WOptions` factory:
+You may specify options as an array of `W3WOption`, or using the `W3WOptions` builder:

 ```
 let options = [